In many neighbourhoods across England, different faith and ethnic communities live and work next to each other, yet rarely interact with one another.

 The programme works in a number of key locations across England.

-We are present in the northern towns of Bury, Rochdale, Oldham and Burnley as well as Leeds, Bradford and Dewsbury.
-In the midlands we are working in Birmingham, Wolverhampton, Sandwell, Walsall and Dudley, Leicester and Nottingham.
-In the south we operate in Luton and across most of London.
+We are present in the northern towns of Bury, Rochdale, Oldham, in Hyndburn, Rossendale, Blackburn, Burnley and Pendle as well as Leeds, Bradford and Dewsbury.
+In the Midlands we are working in Birmingham, Wolverhampton, Sandwell, Walsall and Dudley, Leicester and Nottingham.
+In the South we operate in Luton, Peterborough and across most of London.

 Each of these locations is covered by one of our local hubs which act as a focal point for much of the work of the programme.
 A coordinator is based at each hub connecting with local projects and developing the work of the programme.